Asia's biggest vaccine maker to seek fast-track nod for dengue drug in India

 Approvals to launch new drugs generally take about three to four years in India, Poonawalla said.

-Except for a dip in 2011, the number of dengue cases in the country has been steadily rising since 2007, according to the World Health Organisation.
+Except for a dip in 2011, the number of dengue cases in the country has been steadily rising since 2007, according to the World Health Organization.

 There is no dedicated treatment for the virus, and infected patients are generally asked to rest, drink fluids, and take paracetamol to bring down fever and reduce joint pains.